Nemo1999/WebGL-RayMarching/README.md

 ## References

-- For more information about "Folding Space" by SDF, please see [this tutorial by Mikael Hvidtfeldt Christensen](http://blog.hvidtfeldts.net/index.php/2011/08/distance-estimated-3d-fractals-iii-folding-space/)
+- For more information about "Folding Space" by Signed-Distance-Function, please see [this tutorial by Mikael Hvidtfeldt Christensen](http://blog.hvidtfeldts.net/index.php/2011/08/distance-estimated-3d-fractals-iii-folding-space/)

 - For guides about ray-marching, see [Inigo Quilez's website](https://www.iquilezles.org/www/index.htm) .